ali123456790/spenlab.github.io/README.md

 ## License

-This project is licensed under the USM License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact

 For any questions or contributions to the SPEN Lab website, please contact:
 - **Dr. Ahmed B. T. Sherif**: [Ahmed.Sherif@usm.edu](mailto:Ahmed.Sherif@usm.edu)
 - **Website Maintainer**: Zohaib Chaudhary

+## Form Submission System

+The website includes a meeting request form that leverages Formspree.io to handle submissions:

+1. **Client-Side Integration**: The form on the homepage submits directly to Formspree's servers
+2. **Email Notifications**: Form submissions are automatically emailed to the designated recipient
+3. **Thank You Page**: Custom thank-you page displays after successful submission
+4. **No Backend Required**: The system works without requiring any server-side code
+5. **Easy Maintenance**: Recipient email can be changed through the Formspree dashboard without modifying code